jaselv/redux-api-isomorphic-fetch-middleware/README.md

     }
     ```

 We have tiptoed around error-handling issues here.
-For a thorough walkthrough of the `redux-api-middleware` lifecycle, see [Lifecycle](#lifecycle) below.
+For a thorough walkthrough of the `redux-api-isomorphic-fetch-middleware` lifecycle, see [Lifecycle](#lifecycle) below.

 ## Installation

-`redux-api-middleware` is available on [npm](https://www.npmjs.com/package/redux-api-middleware).
+`redux-api-isomorphic-fetch-middleware` is available on [npm](https://www.npmjs.com/package/redux-api-isomorphic-fetch-middleware).

 ```
-$ npm install redux-api-middleware --save
+$ npm install redux-api-isomorphic-fetch-middleware --save
 ```

 To use it, wrap the standard Redux store with it.
 Here is an example setup.
 For more information (for example, on how to add several middlewares), consult the [Redux documentation](http://redux.js.org).